hsorby/mapclient-docs/MAP-plugin.rst

  from mountpoints.workflowstep import WorkflowStepMountPoint

 A skeleton step is provided as a starting point for the developer to create their own workflow steps.
 The skeleton step is actually a valid step in its own right and it will show up in the Step box if enabled.
 However the skeleton step has no use other than as an item to drag around on the workflow area.
-The skeleton step is discussed below, first however the plugin interface is discussed.
+The skeleton step is discussed below, before that the plugin interface itself is discussed.

 Plugin Interface
 ----------------